Answers4AWS/backup-monkey/README.rst

 This code was written by `Peter
-Sankauskas <https://twitter.com/pas256>`__, founder of `Answers for AWS <http://answersforaws.com/>`__ - a company focused on helping business learn how to use AWS, without doing it the hard way.
+Sankauskas <https://twitter.com/pas256>`__, founder of `Answers for AWS <http://answersforaws.com/>`__ - a company focused on helping businesses learn how to use AWS, without doing it the hard way.
 If you are looking for help with AWS, please `contact us <http://answersforaws.com/contact/>`__.